⚓ Rhode Island Eviction Notice Laws

 Post and Mail

-If no adult is available to receive the notice, post a copy in a conspicuous place on the premises AND send a copy by first-class mail to the tenant at the rental address.
+If no adult is available, post a copy in a conspicuous place on the premises AND send a copy by first-class mail.
 Both steps are required.
-Photograph the posted notice immediately as documentation.
+Photograph the posted notice immediately.

 💡 Keep a Proof of Service Record

-After every notice delivery, complete a written proof of service documenting the method used, exact date and time, name of person served (or location posted), and your signature.
-Rhode Island District Court judges expect to see this documentation when you file for eviction.
+After every notice delivery, complete a written proof of service documenting the method used, exact date and time, name of person served or location posted, and your signature.
+Rhode Island District Court judges expect to see this documentation when you file.

 ⚖️ The Rhode Island District Court Eviction Process

-Rhode Island residential evictions are filed in District Court (or in some cases, Housing Court in Providence).
-The action is called a “wrongful detainer” or “eviction” proceeding.
+Rhode Island residential evictions are filed in District Court (or Housing Court in Providence).
 Rhode Island’s tenant-friendly courts require strict procedural compliance at every step.

 1